rdlauer/articles/nativescript/ios13-preview/post.md

 - There are vastly different multitasking abilities on iPad than iPhone;
 - User input with the Apple Pencil provides a completely different set of possible interactions.

+We should expect a further divergence in experience between iOS and iPadOS in the coming years, but for now the changes appear to be minimal.

 ## iOS 13

 Apple's predictable release schedule for iOS updates led to the least surprising announcement of them all: [iOS 13](https://developer.apple.com/ios/) is headed our way this fall.